niravhalbe/assignment-frontend/README.md

 3. Copy the rest api browser url and paste the same in Contact-Client > src > app > contact.service.ts > uri
 4. Open the integrated terminal and run the command - ng serve
 5. The application will not be running on the default http://localhost:4200

+If you face problems in running the solution, follow the below steps:
+Since this project includes package.json, we need to first open the project in the vs code editor.
+Then run the following command: npm install --save-dev @angular-devkit/build-angular This will download all the dependencies.
+No run the command - ng serve